huggingface/text-generation-inference/docs/source/basic_tutorials/monitoring.md

 In the rest of this tutorial, we assume that TGI was launched through Docker with `--network host`.

 On the server where TGI is hosted, a Prometheus server needs to be installed and launched.
 To do so, please follow [Prometheus installation instructions](https://prometheus.io/download/#prometheus).
-For example, at the time of writting on a Linux machine:
+For example, at the time of writing on a Linux machine:

 ```
 wget https://github.com/prometheus/prometheus/releases/download/v2.52.0/prometheus-2.52.0.linux-amd64.tar.gz